Pediatric Dravet Syndrome

 How is Pediatric Dravet Syndrome diagnosed?

-To diagnose epilepsy, your physician will do a detailed physical exam of your child, ask you about your child’s past medical history and family history, and learn as much as possible from you about how a seizure started and what you observed.
+During a detailed physical exam of your child, your Children’s Health℠ doctor will ask about your child’s medical history and family’s medical history.
+We will also try to learn as much as possible about how the seizure started and what you observed.

-If Dravet Syndrome is suspected, testing may be prescribed including a blood test and electroencephalogram (EEG) and brain imaging to determine where in the brain the seizures are coming from, and to determine if your child has Dravet Syndrome.
+- Electroencephalogram (EEG) to determine where in the brain the seizures are coming from.
 An EEG is performed by placing electrodes on the scalp and recording the electrical activity of the brain.

 What are the causes of Pediatric Dravet Syndrome?